 Established in 1989 under rules of the Massachusetts Department of Environmental Protection (310 CMR 7.31), the East Boston parking freeze limits the availability of park-and-fly parking spaces and rental motor vehicle parking spaces in East Boston.
-The APCC adopted regulations for the East Boston freeze (in PDF format) in 1992.
+The APCC adopted regulations for the East Boston freeze in 1992.
 The East Boston freeze that the APCC administers works in conjunction with the Massport/Logan Airport parking freeze (310 CMR 7.30), which places a cap on the number of commercial and employee parking spaces in Logan Airport.

 See a listing of upcoming Environment events.